-The Compensation Committee met once during 2001.
-The members of the Compensation Committee for the year ended December 2001 and until the Annual Meeting are Messrs.
-Baute, Baxter and Murrer.
+During 2002, the Compensation Committee held eleven meetings.
+The members of the Compensation Committee for the year ended December 2002 are Messrs.
+Barone, Baute, and Baxter.
 See "Report of the Compensation Committee."
-Immediately following the Annual Meeting, the Compensation Committee shall consist of Messrs.
-Barone, Baute and Baxter.

 The Company does not have a nominating committee or a committee serving a similar function.
 Nominations are made by and through the full Board of Directors.